Fine Arts Core

 |COHORT COURSE SUBSTITUTION

 A student may request, through the unit's Graduate Advisor or Coordinator to the CVPA Graduate Committee, exemption from the regular sequence of cohort courses.
-Firm academic justification must be provided; the course itself is still required.
+The course itself is still required.

 For more information, see: